obtbe/streamlit-folium-dashboard/README.md

 ```

 ## Author
-Zy Taga with support from Zakaria Chowdhury
+Zeid Ombotimbe with support from Zakaria Chowdhury